2022 in Estonian football: County competition

 In 2022 Estonian County Competition returned after a hiatus of two years.
-The ninth round showed a few surprising results: first-placed Harjumaa lost 2-10 to Tartumaa, who has won its last three goals with a goal difference of 28-4.
-The year was also successful for Põlvamaa, who beat Pärnumaa 6-2.
+The ninth round showed a few surprising results: first-placed Harjumaa lost 2–10 to Tartumaa, who has won its last three goals with a goal difference of 28–4.
+The year was also successful for Põlvamaa, who beat Pärnumaa 6–2.
 The South Estonian county had not won a game in 90 minutes (excluding penalty shoot-outs) since 2013.
-The only draw came on the 3rd of September, when both Valgamaa and Tallinn scored two goals.
+The only draw came on 3 September, when both Valgamaa and Tallinn scored two goals.

 2022 Fixtures

 European competitions

 Due to Estonia being 53rd in the UEFA rankings, only three teams from Estonia can compete in the European competitions.
 The only club, who plays in the UEFA Champions League, is the reigning champion Tallinna Levadia.
 For the first time in Estonian football history, they will begin their journey in the preliminary round.
 In addition, second-placed Tallinna Flora and the Estonian Cup winner Paide Linnameeskond will play in the UEFA Europa Conference League.